-3.9 Whizzml subcommand
+3.10 Whizzml subcommand

 This subcommand creates packages of scripts and libraries in WhizzML (BigML's automation language) based on the information provided by a metadata.json file.
 These operations can also be performed individually using the bigmler execute subcommand, but bigmler whizzml reads the components of the package, and for each component analyzes the corresponding metadata.json file to identify the kind of code (script or library) that it contains and creates the corresponding resource in BigML.
 The metadata.json is expected to contain the name, kind, description, inputs and outputs needed to create the script.
-As an example,
+As an example, describes a script whose code is to be found in the code.whizzml file.
+The script will have two inputs a and b and one output: addition.

 '''

 "name": "Example of whizzml script",

 "description": "Test example of a whizzml script that adds two numbers",

 "kind": "script",

 "source_code": "code.whizzml",

+'''

+'''

 "inputs": [

 {

 "name": "a",

 "type": "number",

 "description": "First number"

 },

 {

 "name": "b",

 "type": "number",

 "description": "Second number"

 }

 ],

 "outputs": [

 {

 "name": "addition",

 "type": "number",

 "description": "Sum of the numbers"

 }

 ]

 }

 '''